- Edward Casmere Named to Crain’s 2021 Notable Gen X Leaders List

 Judicial Extern — U.S. Attorney’s Office Northern District of Illinois, Eastern Division (1999)

-- Ed has served as first-chair trial lawyer in numerous catastrophic injury and wrongful death cases in state and federal courts nationwide.
+- Serves as first-chair trial lawyer and lead litigation counsel in numerous catastrophic injury and wrongful death cases in state and federal courts nationwide.

-- Ed stepped in and took over prosecuting a wrongful death case for the family of a young man who died from “undetermined” causes after their prior lawyer withdrew shortly before the final pre-trial mediation.
-Following some last-minute discovery, research, and forensic analysis, Ed and his team crafted a mediation strategy and opening statement that resulted in the defendants changing their “no pay” position and settling the case.
+- Successfully prosecuted a wrongful death case for the family of a young man who died from “undetermined” causes after their prior lawyer withdrew shortly before the final pre-trial mediation.
+Following some last-minute discovery, research, and forensic analysis, Ed crafted a mediation strategy and opening statement that resulted in the defendants changing their “no pay” position and settling the case.

 - When a customer refused payment for significant orders over several months, a large commercial bakery turned to Ed for help.
 He crafted and filed a complaint in federal court that compelled the customer to admit enough facts to obtain partial judgment in the bakery’s favor.
 He then executed on the judgment and negotiated a secured payment plan.
 That plan provided the bakery immediate cash flow and a secured debt and also allowed them to maintain a working relationship with their customer who was able to remain in business.